At Santander TFI S.A., we realise that we can have a significant impact on society and the environment through our investment activities.

 Sustainability factors mean environmental, social and labour issues, human rights and anti-corruption and anti-bribery.

-With the exception of the subfunds Santander Prestiż Global Responsible Investment and Santander Prestiż European Equity, Santander TFI does not consider principal adverse impacts of investment decisions on sustainability factors.
+With the exception of the subfunds Santander Prestiż Global Responsible Investment, Santander Prestiż European Equity and Santander Prestiż Future Wealth, Santander TFI does not consider principal adverse impacts of investment decisions on sustainability factors.
 This is dictated by the existing, noticeable at the moment, lack of sufficient disclosure data of portfolio companies as well as by the still undeveloped market practice in the area of principal adverse impacts.
 In the future, Santander TFI plans to consider adverse impacts of investments decisions on sustainability factors for a higher number of products - Santander TFI’s strategy in this respect adequately takes into account its size, nature and scale of activity, as well as the types of offered financial products.

 The award of variable remuneration is based on the assessment of individual performance and the performance of the business unit concerned.
 The assessment of individual performance results shall take into account financial and non-financial criteria, including the person's impact on incorporating sustainability risks into the business operations.
 The appraisal is carried out using the periodic appraisal system in force at Santander TFI.